RECOMMENDED GEAR FOR STONE KING RALLY

 ESSENTIAL

 A good pair of shoes is essential.
-Be they clipless or flat pedal shoes, you must be able to walk considerable distance through mountainous terrain in them.
+Be they clipless or flat pedal shoes, you must be able to walk considerable distances through mountainous terrain in them.
+Consider bringing a spare set of cleats.

 ESSENTIAL